vstig/vstig.github.io/_posts/2018-10-14-hypothesis-testing.markdown

 ## Background & Motivations

-Having never taken a formal statistics course in college, I often felt unsatisfied with my understanding of hypothesis testing.
+With all the modern tools for stats, it is easy to treat many of the methods as black boxes.
+As such, I had often felt unsatisfied with my understanding of the nuances of hypothesis testing.
 I took enough psychology and research design courses to understand the general motivation: given two groups and some observed variable, one can apply statistical tests to determine whether the groups are "meaningfully different" to some specified confidence level.
-However, my limited exposure to the statistical basis meant I treated method as a black box that magically returned a number (hopefully less than .05 😅), with little underlying sense of when, how, or why it worked.
+However, my limited exposure to the statistical basis meant I treated the method as a black box that magically returned a number (hopefully less than .05 😅), with little underlying sense of exactly when, how, or why it worked.

 About a year ago, I came across a PyCon video I would highly recommend called [Statistics for Hackers](https://www.youtube.com/watch?v=Iq9DzN6mvYA).
-I had never seen the materials presented in this way; seeing the concepts presented in concrete code made the ideas click in a way that reading stat formulas never had (very similar to the effect of the [Hacker's Guide to Neural Networks](http://karpathy.github.io/neuralnets/), a topic for another post).
+His underlying message: ```"If you can write a for-loop, you can do statistics"```  I had never seen the materials presented in this way; seeing the concepts presented in concrete code made the ideas click in a way that reading stat formulas never had (very similar to the effect of the [Hacker's Guide to Neural Networks](http://karpathy.github.io/neuralnets/), a topic for another post).

-More recently, a coworker presented a Lunch & Learn that went a bit further, connecting dots between the "hacker's" perspective and a more traditional statistician's apprach.
+More recently, a coworker presented a Lunch & Learn that went a bit further, connecting dots between the "hacker's" perspective and a more traditional statistician's approach.
 Then, I took the time to actually code out some of the details, and the concepts started to become much more clear.
 I won't go into the nitty gritty details of hypothesis testing here, as there are many readily available resources on the web.
 However, I will provide a high level overview that will hopefully orient the reader and provide some context to this code.
 In the remainder of this post, I will present my short "hacker's guide" to t-testing.

 ## Setting Up the Problem